 We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our financial condition, results of operations, business strategy and financial needs.
-These forward-looking statements are subject to a number of known and unknown risks, uncertainties and assumptions, including risks described in the section titled "Risk Factors" contained in our Annual Report on Form 10-K for the year ended September 30, 2022, filed with the Securities and Exchange Commission ("SEC") on December 29, 2022 and in Part II, Item 1A of this Quarterly Report on Form 10-Q, including, among other things, risks associated with:
+These forward-looking statements are subject to a number of known and unknown risks, uncertainties and assumptions, including risks described in the section titled "Risk Factors" contained in our Annual Report on Form 10-K for the year ended September 30, 2023, filed with the Securities and Exchange Commission ("SEC") on December 22, 2023, including, among other things, risks associated with:

-- the initiation, timing, progress and results of our clinical trials of our lead product candidate, ONS-5010; - our reliance on our contract manufacturing organizations and other vendors; - whether the results of our clinical trials will be sufficient to support domestic or global regulatory approvals; - our ability to obtain and maintain regulatory approval for ONS-5010 in the United States and other markets; - our expectations regarding the potential market size and the size of the patient populations for our product candidates, if approved, for commercial use; - our ability to fund our working capital requirements, and our expectations regarding our current cash resources; - the rate and degree of market acceptance of our current and future product candidates, including our commercialization strategy and manufacturing capabilities for ONS-5010; - the implementation of our business model and strategic plans for our business and product candidates; - developments or disputes concerning our intellectual property or other proprietary rights; - our ability to maintain and establish collaborations or obtain additional funding; - our expectations regarding government and third-party payor coverage and reimbursement; - our ability to compete in the markets we serve; - the factors that may impact our financial results; and - our estimates regarding the sufficiency of our cash resources and our need for additional funding.
+- the initiation, timing, progress and results of our clinical trials of our lead product candidate, ONS-5010; - our reliance on our contract manufacturing organizations and other vendors; - whether the results of our clinical trials will be sufficient to support domestic or global regulatory approvals; - our ability to obtain and maintain regulatory approval for ONS-5010 in the United States and other markets; - our expectations regarding the potential market size and the size of the patient populations for our product candidates, if approved, for commercial use; - our ability to fund our working capital requirements, and our expectations regarding our current cash resources; - the rate and degree of market acceptance of our current and future product candidates, including our commercialization strategy and manufacturing capabilities for ONS-5010; - the implementation of our business model and strategic plans for our business and product candidates; - developments or disputes concerning our intellectual property or other proprietary rights; - our ability to maintain and establish collaborations or obtain additional funding: - our expectations regarding government and third-party payor coverage and reimbursement; - our ability to compete in the markets we serve; - the factors that may impact our financial results; and - our estimates regarding the sufficiency of our cash resources and our need for additional funding.

 These risks are not exhaustive.
-Additional factors could harm our business and financial performance, such as risks associated with the current macroeconomic environment, including as a result of the impacts of inflation, rising interest rates, current or potential future bank failures or political disruption such as the war between Ukraine and Russia.
+Additional factors could harm our business and financial performance, such as risks associated with the current macroeconomic environment, including as a result of the impacts of inflation, high interest rates, current or potential future bank failures or ongoing overseas conflict.
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risk factors emerge from time to time, and it is not possible for our management to predict all risk factors, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in, or implied by, any forward-looking statements.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 Unless required by law, we undertake no obligation to update or revise any forward-looking statements to reflect new information or future events or developments.
 Thus, you should not assume that our silence over time means that actual events are bearing out as expressed or implied in such forward-looking statements.
 We qualify all of the forward-looking statements in this report by these cautionary statements.